 Engagement: The Investment Manager seeks to engage with sovereigns, helping to inform, promote and potentially drive best practices delivering better social, environmental and economic outcomes.
 Findings during the engagement work feed holistically into the FSS referred to above.
 The Investment Manager believes that countries with stronger governance, healthier and more educated workforces, and higher environmental standards tend to produce better financial and economic outcomes.
 The Investment Manager produces an ESG Engagement Report bi-annually, sharing its country engagements in respect of ESG matters.
 The ESG Engagement Report is available on its website at www.colchesterglobal.com.

-Exclusion: The Investment Manager maintains an exclusion list of countries in which the Fund will not invest.
-The country exclusion list is currently comprised of any countries subject to an practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.